semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 </tbody>
 </table>

-Examples of other CI providers not listed in Semgrep App
+## Appendix: Examples of other CI providers not listed in Semgrep App

+The following CI providers have been texted by the community to run with Semgrep App:

 * AppVeyor
 * Bamboo